hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Usage.md

 #### Execution
 1. Retrieves the HiPay account information associated with a merchant group ID (associated with an entity).
-2. Displays them in a table.
+2. Displays it in a table.

 #### Argument